DrrMrr/qt-bitcoin-trader-scripts/README.md

 _resetBidsEnabled.txt_

-if this variabled is set to true, then all bids will be reset and new bids will be generated, when condition in resetPrice.txt will be reached.
+if this variable is set to true, then all bids will be reset and new bids will be generated, when condition in resetPrice.txt will be reached.

+_allBidsPrice.txt_

+If a variable in allBidsPriceEnabled.txt is set to true, then all bids will set at fixed price.
+This can be good if you want to make more bids in closer range between them.

+_allBidsPriceEnabled.txt_

+Condition for setting all bids with same price.

+_firstBidPrice.txt_

+If variable in firstBidPriceEnabled.txt is set to true, then first price will be at price that was set.
+If allBidsPriceEnabled is also true, then the price set in file allBidsPrice.txt will prevail.

+_firstBidPriceEnabled.txt_

+Condition for setting first bid with fixed price.

 _StepBetweenOrders.txt_